bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

+If multiple constructors for a single datatype use the same field name, all occurrences must have exactly the same type, as at present.

+### Record selectors

 Optionally, we could [add a flag \`-XNoMonoRecordFields\`](records/declared-overloaded-record-fields/no-mono-record-fields) to disable the generation of the usual monomorphic record field selector functions.
 This is not essential, but would free up the namespace for other record systems (e.g. **data-lens**).
 Note that `-XOverloadedRecordFields` will generate monomorphic selectors by default for backwards compatibility reasons, but they will not be usable if multiple selectors with the same name are in scope.

 When either flag is enabled, the same field label may be declared repeatedly in a single module (or a label may be declared when a function of that name is already in scope).

-If multiple constructors for a single datatype use the same field name, all occurrences must have exactly the same type, as at present.

 ### Representation hiding